 Ensure that you have contacted the appropriate office to address your issue

 Students can find on this Quick Reference List: Student Concerns & Inquiries a list of common areas in which students initiate complaints and inquiries.
-Be sure that you have contacted the personnel most able to understand your issue and get your help.
-It would be helpful before contacting an office to have all of the necessary info needed regarding your complaint, including any written documentation, a rough timeline of events, and the outcome or resolution you are seeking.
-Taking a few moments to organize the contents of your inquiry complaint will help others best assist you.
+Be sure that you have contacted the personnel most able to understand your issue and get you help.
+It would be helpful before contacting an office to have all of the necessary information regarding your complaint, including any written documentation, a rough timeline of events, and the outcome or resolution you are seeking.
+Taking a few moments to organize the contents of your inquiry or complaint will help others best assist you.